jamiechong/revisionize/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fix issue where post titles containing ampersands are escaped when a revision is scheduled with cron.
+Thanks @piscis.

 = 1.2.0 =
 * Fix [known issue](https://github.com/jamiechong/revisionize/issues/1) where direct publishing of a Revision that has ACF would not actually update the fields.
 Thanks for the help @thegaffney